Economy of Myanmar: Illegal drug trade

 A world map of the world's primary opium or heroin producers.
 The Golden Triangle region, which Burma is part of, is pinpointed in this map.

 Burma (Myanmar) is the largest producer of methamphetamines in the world, with the majority of ya ba found in Thailand produced in Burma, particularly in the Golden Triangle and Northeastern Shan State, which borders Thailand, Laos and China.
 Burmese-produced ya ba is typically trafficked to Thailand via Laos, before being transported through the northeastern Thai region of Isan.

 In 2010, Burma trafficked 1 billion tablets to neighbouring Thailand.
 In 2009, the Chinese authorities seized over 40 million tablets that had been illegally trafficked from Burma.
 Ethnic militias and rebel groups (in particular the United Wa State Army) are responsible for much of this production; however, the Burmese military units are believed to be heavily involved in the trafficking of the drugs.

 Burma is also the second largest supplier of opium (following Afghanistan) in the world, with 95% of opium grown in Shan State.
-Illegal narcotics have generated $1 to US$2 billion in exports annually, with estimates of 40% of the country's foreign exchange coming from drugs.
+Illegal narcotics have generated US$1 billion to 2 billion in exports annually, with estimates of 40% of the country's foreign exchange coming from drugs.
 Efforts to eradicate opium cultivation have pushed many ethnic rebel groups, including the United Wa State Army and the Kokang to diversify into methamphetamine production.

 Prior to the 1980s, heroin was typically transported from Burma to Thailand, before being trafficked by sea to Hong Kong, which was and still remains the major transit point at which heroin enters the international market.
 Now, drug trafficking has shifted to southern China (from Yunnan, Guizhou, Guangxi, Guangdong) because of a growing market for drugs in China, before reaching Hong Kong.

-The prominence of major drug traffickers have allowed them to penetrate other sectors of the Burmese economy, including the banking, airline, hotel and infrastructure industries.
+The prominence of major drug traffickers has allowed them to penetrate other sectors of the Burmese economy, including the banking, airline, hotel and infrastructure industries.
 Their investment in infrastructure have allowed them to make more profits, facilitate drug trafficking and money laundering.
-The share of informal economy in Myanmar is one of the largest in the world that feeds into trade in illegal drugs.
+The share of the informal economy in Myanmar is one of the largest in the world, which feeds into trade in illegal drugs.